 This field only applies to host, hostssl, and hostnossl records.

 Specifies the authentication method to use when a connection matches this record.
 The possible choices are summarized here; details are in Section 6.2.

 Allow the connection unconditionally.
 This method allows anyone that can connect to the Pgpool-II.

 Reject the connection unconditionally.
 This is useful for "filtering out" certain hosts, for example a reject line could block a specific host from connecting.

 Require the client to supply a double-MD5-hashed password for authentication.

-Note: To use md5 authentication, you need to register the user name and password in pool_passwd file.
-See Section 6.2.3 for more details.
-If you don't want to manage password by using pool_passwd, you could use allow_clear_text_frontend_auth.
+Note: To use md5 authentication, you need to register the user name and password in "pool_passwd".
+See Section 6.2.2 for more details.

 PAM authentication is supported using user information on the host where Pgpool-II is running.
 To enable PAM support the Pgpool-II must be configured with "--with-pam"

 To enable PAM authentication, you must create a service-configuration file for Pgpool-II in the system's PAM configuration directory (that is usually located at "/etc/pam.d").
 A sample service-configuration file is also installed as "share/pgpool.pam" under the install directory.

 After the auth-method field, there can be field(s) of the form name= value that specify options for the authentication method.